giordano-lucas/dex-cyclic-arbitrage/index.md

 The task of an autencoder is summarised in the following figure.

 <p align="center"> <img width="400" alt="Diagram encoder" src="figures/diagrams/encoder/encoder-diagram.drawio.svg"> </p>

+The dimension of the latent  dimension `Q` determines the reduction factor optained through this process.

+> For example : with `Q = 100`, the eduction factor is `3600/100 = 36x` which is non-negligible.

+However, the more we lower `Q`, the more the signal is compressed which increases the amount of error in the decoding phase.

+Using the `PCA` approach, we can easily understand how much is lost when `Q` varies.

+In the [Cycles profitability prediction](#cycles-profitability-prediction) task, we will be able to measure the gain of the embedding compared to the raw features (base model).

+## Autoencoder : different architectures

+### Linear autoencoder

+### Convolutional autoencoder

+To better capture the structure of cycles, a convolutional `autoencoder` will be used to create the embedding.
+The idea is that when a cyclic arbitrage is implemented, the first transaction could affect some price/gas of the second token and similarly for other transactions.
+The convolution operations could extract these neighbouring relationships between tokens in order to build a better latent representation of cycles.

+anity check model

 Formally, we used the following architecture